Unlimited-Research-Cooperative/Assault-Crabbot-with-Gun-Aim-Fire/.ipynb_checkpoints/README-checkpoint.md

-# HASEL Actuator Crab Bot
+# Assault Crabbot with Auto Aim / Fire

-The HASEL Actuator Crab Bot is a versatile and highly mobile robot inspired by the movement of crabs.
-It utilizes HASEL (Hydraulically Amplified Self-healing Electrostatic) actuators, which are soft and flexible actuators capable of providing both strength and flexibility to the robot's limbs.
+The Assault Crabbot with Auto Aim / Fire is a versatile and highly mobile robot inspired by the movement of crabs

 ## Features

-- **High Mobility**: The HASEL Actuator Crab Bot is designed to mimic the movement of crabs, allowing it to move efficiently on various terrains.
+Auto Aim /Fire
-- **Flexible Design**: The soft and flexible HASEL actuators enable the robot to adapt to its surroundings and perform complex movements.
+High speed crawling and climbing
-- **Open Source**: All design files, code, and documentation are open source, making it easy for you to build your own robot or contribute to the project.
+Remote controlled by human operator

 ## Hardware